Current Movie Industry Charts

 01. Number of Franchise & Non–Franchise Wide Releases (1,000+ Theaters), 1997-present

-Number of Releases: During the years before the pandemic, there were approximately 140 wide releases per year, or just under three per weekend.
-2019 had 58 franchise series films, and 80 original non-franchise films.
-As a percent, that’s 42% franchise films a year, and 58% non-franchise films.
+Number of Releases: The number of wide releases has climbed back to pre-pandemic levels during the last couple of years — around 150 per year, or three per weekend.
+There continue to be more non-franchise films than franchise films (90 to 64 in 2024).
+As a percent, that’s approximately 42% franchise films a year, and 58% non-franchise films.
 More than twice as many franchise films than 20 years ago.

-Box Office: Needless to say, the pandemic crushed the box office.
-It’s recovering, but it’s a slow process that was also hurt by the labor strikes.
-Before all of that, in 2019, 58 franchise series films earned $22.77 billion at the worldwide B.O., more than four times as much as the 80 non-franchise original, single-episode films.
+During the last pre-pandemic year in 2019, 58 franchise series films earned $22.77 billion at the worldwide B.O., more than four times as much as the 80 non-franchise original, single-episode films.
 In other words, the 42% franchise releases earned 83% of Hollywood wide-release worldwide B.O., while the 58% non-franchise films earned $4.82 billion, or 18%.

 Think about that for a second.